 It goes without saying that a remote work environment is entirely different from the normal office set-up.
 As such, your performance reviews should reflect the remote working conditions.
 A results-oriented work environment (ROWE), is one of the most effective ways of monitoring performance for remote workers.
 This was a method first implemented by Best Buy in 2005.

 ROWE is a method where workers are paid based on results rather than the number of hours worked.
 It doesn’t work for all positions, but if you have certain positions where goals can be clearly met or not met, it’s a great way to keep your company’s goals in line with workers’ goals.

 5. Access to learning experiences and technology

-It is crucial that remote workers working full time are provided with the technology needed to do their jobs.
+It is crucial that remote workers working full hours are provided with the technology needed to do their tasks.
 You would need to provide an in-office worker with a laptop.
-Although most remote workers will have this, you shouldn’t expect that they have every single piece of equipment and software that the job requires.
+Although most remote workers will have this, you shouldn’t expect that they have every single piece of equipment and software that each task requires.
 It’s important that a worker have the right equipment to work efficiently.

 6. Focus on clear goals

 It is essential to establish individual expectations of performance.
 Clearly laid out goals will ensure that hires have opportunities to succeed and are motivated to work.
 As such, setting up individual expectations of performance is key.

 7. Develop communications etiquette

 You’d be shocked to learn just how many companies lack an understanding of communications etiquette.
 For remote work productivity to flourish, you need to develop communications etiquette.
 In order to do this, developing etiquette protocols is the way to go.